jonlein/aws-tasks/wpGuide.md

 ### Step 4: Install WordPress

 1. Open a web browser and go to your website's domain (e.g., http://example.com/wordpress.
-2. You will see the WordPress installation wizard:
+2. You will see the WordPress installation wizard: (Go through these steps only if you have not configure the wp-config.php above)
    - Select your preferred language and click "Continue."
    - On the next page, you'll be prompted to enter your database information:
      - **Database Name:** Enter the name of the database you created in Step 3.